 So I contacted the pastor and arranged to meet this morning.
 She knew why.

-When I awoke today I was again met with overwhelming support and even a few hate messages by people who now I felt bad for now considering that they had no idea that they’re trackable and the police will soon have access to this information.
+When I awoke today I was again met with overwhelming support and even a few hate messages by people who I now felt bad for considering that they had no idea that they’re trackable and the police will soon have access to this information.
 Anyway, the post received thousands of visitors overnight and was continuing to be shared at a remarkable rate.